 The Mountain Shows Herself

 While the scenery was amazing, we were a little worried about the cloud cover.
 Would we be able to see the famous Mount Everest?
-At all the lookout points along the journey the mountain was covered by clouds.
+At all the lookout points along the journey, the mountain was covered by clouds.
 And the closer we got, the more worried we became.

 However, after taking the craziest switch-back road we have ever experienced we were finally within minutes of Everest Base Camp.
-We suddenly rounded a corner and the our tour guide exclaimed with excitement, “there it is!”
+We suddenly rounded a corner and our tour guide exclaimed with excitement, “there it is!”
 And sure enough, the storm clouds parted just enough for us to glimpse the summit of the highest mountain in the world, Mount Everest.

 There she was, showing herself off just for us — almost in an eerie way.
 Words cannot describe the excitement we felt in our bodies, and to know that we were standing so close to it!
-For about 8 minutes, we stood there admiring this magnificent mountain – and WOW what an 8 minutes it was.
+For about 8 minutes, we stood there admiring this magnificent mountain – and WOW what 8 minutes it was.

-Arriving at Everest Base Camp – Locating the Geocache
+Arriving at Mount Everest Base Camp

 However, I must say that sleeping at roughly 17,000 feet above sea level was not easy.
 But I think a bit of my anxiety was knowing that one of the highest geocaches in the world was less than a mile from where we were.
 And that was truly exciting!

 Since we were traveling with a group of people, we knew that venturing off on our own would seem strange.
 So the night before arriving at EBC, we had a chat with everyone at dinner and introduced them to Geocaching.